Data from PPE Shortage Index shows critical need for personal protective equipment in U.S.

 N95 mask per WEEK is what she has

 She told us that other emergency healthcare workers she knows get one N95 per month.
-The CDC urges healthcare workers to use surgical masks with face shields when N95s are not available.
+As of February 2021, many hospitals are still rationing N95s, often supplying one per week.

 Why can’t healthcare workers reuse N95 masks?